UCSC-VLAA/story-iter/README.md

 ### About this repo:

-The repository contains the official implementation of "Story-Adapter".
+The repository contains the official implementation of "Story-Iter".

 ## Introduction 🦖